CodeGyver/codegyver.github.io/_posts/2024-09-22-mobilus-cosmo-gtw-reverse-engineering-a-radio-shutter-device.md

 ### Inspecting the JavaScript Code

-After investigating the code, trial and error, and a lot of console logs, I was able to find out the following things:
+After investigating the code, running through trial and error, and using a lot of console logs, I was able to come to the following conclusions.

 1. The WebSocket protocol was used to communicate with the back-end MQTT server.
 2. The messages consisted of two parts: an unencrypted header, which contained message metadata, and an encrypted body.